Giveth/giveth-wiki/wiki/policy/roles.md

 ## Step 3: Describe your role

-Go to the [roles sheet](https://docs.google.com/spreadsheets/d/10yFmRviEoeUCg8GfWizHBtkFqU9kgm_OhmIj9Lt-ONU/edit?usp=sharing) and add yourself here.
+Go to the [roles sheet](https://docs.google.com/spreadsheets/d/10yFmRviEoeUCg8GfWizHBtkFqU9kgm_OhmIj9Lt-ONU/edit?usp=sharing) and add yourself.
 How do you fill out this form?
 Below a short explanation of what to add in which column:

 (A) Describe your role in a few words <br>